travis-ci/dpl/README.md

-                                    you do not specify a version, one will be generated for you (type: string) --verbosity LEVEL                 Adjust the log verbosity (type: string, default: warning) --[no-]promote                    Do not promote the deployed version (default: true) --[no-]stop_previous_version      Prevent your deployment from stopping the previously promoted version.
-This is from the future, so might not work (yet). (default: true) --[no-]install_sdk                Do not install the Google Cloud SDK (default: true)
+                                    you do not specify a version, one will be generated for you (type: string) --verbosity LEVEL                 Adjust the log verbosity (type: string, default: warning) --[no-]promote                    Do not promote the deployed version (default: true) --[no-]stop_previous_version      Prevent the deployment from stopping a previously promoted version (default: true) --[no-]install_sdk                Do not install the Google Cloud SDK (default: true)

 Common Options:

-  --run CMD                         Command to execute after the deployment finished successfully (type: array
+  --cleanup                         Clean up build artifacts from the Git working directory before the deployment --run CMD                         Commands to execute after the deployment finished successfully (type: array
-                                    (string, can be given multiple times)) --cleanup                         Skip cleaning up build artifacts before the deployment --help                            Get help on this command
+                                    (string, can be given multiple times)) --help                            Get help on this command

 Examples: